MasterOfMastersDestoyerOfWorlds/KriegEterna/web/content/compendium/burden.md

 The painting was one of a pair commissioned by Lorenzo de’ Medici as a posthumous tribute to Galileo Galilei.
 </p>
 <p class="rule-paragraph">
 Words uttered by Giles Corey in 1692 as he was being pressed to death with stones after refusing to stand trial for witchcraft.
-Caught up in the infamous Salem Witch Trails, Corey is the only person in the United States to be pressed to death, a sentence which was illegal even at the time.
+Caught up in the infamous Salem Witch Trials, Corey is the only person in the United States to be pressed to death, a sentence which was illegal even at the time.
 </p>
 {{</card-detail-page>}}